 Nantgarw China Works is still extremely active in encouraging, supporting and promoting contemporary artists working with ceramics.
-The China Works currently provides studio space and facilities to three outstanding ceramicists all of whom create, fire and exhibit new work on the premises.
-All artists actively pass on their skills to both adults and children through regular workshops at China Works.
+The China Works currently provides studio space and facilities to outstanding ceramicists who create, fire and exhibit new work on the premises.
+These artists actively pass on their skills to both adults and children through regular workshops at China Works.